TosbackCgusBridge-Bot/CGUs-versions/Bankrate/Privacy Policy.md

 About us Advertise with Bankrate Partners Press Room Investor Relations Free Content Center Contact Us Sitemap Topics Newsletters Mobile Apps
 Understanding Bankrate's rate averages
-_© 2015 Bankrate, Inc. All Rights Reserved._ Privacy Policy/Your California Privacy Rights Terms of Use Advertising Disclosure: Bankrate.com is an independent, advertising-supported comparison service.
-Bankrate may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on links posted on this website.
+_© 2015 Bankrate, Inc. All Rights Reserved._ Privacy Policy/Your California Privacy Rights Terms of Use Bankrate.com is an independent, advertising-supported publisher and comparison service.
+Bankrate may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on certain links posted on this website.